ashleymulford/topmed_imputation/README.md

 # topmed_imputation

-This GitHub provides info on how to run imputation on the topmed server
+This repo provides info on how to run imputation on the topmed server
 - https://imputation.biodatacatalyst.nhlbi.nih.gov/#!pages/home